 Below are the systems we currently offer as a package with our waterless toilets.
-We offer primary and secondary treatment systems to suit local council requirements.
+We offer primary treatment systems to suit local council requirements (in Queensland only).
 See our "Questions About Greywater"

 for further information on the right system for your needs.